epfl-dlab/aiflows/docs/atomic_flow.md

 Note that we can pass a Python dictionary as the `overrides` parameter and not rely on YAML files.

-To run this Flow, execute the following commands in your terminal:
+To run this Flow, execute the following commands in your terminal (make sure to clone the repository first):
 ```bash
 cd examples/minimal\ reverse\ number/
 python reverse_number_atomic.py